 Any of the first 3 Gospels in the New Testament (Matthew, Mark, or Luke) would give you the same main point of the Bible.
 I recommend Mark because it’s the shortest of the Gospels, being only 16 chapters long.
 But you can’t go wrong with any of the 3 Gospels accounts of Jesus’ life.

-Also, I’ve found that a good Bible reading companion is really helpful for understanding the Bible.
-The one I recommend is Unlocking the Bible (link to Amazon – opens in a new window).
-Be sure to get the book and not the companion volume with only charts, diagrams, and images.
-The covers look very similar.
+NOTE: Be sure to get the book and not the companion volume which only has charts, diagrams, and images.
+The covers look very similar, so it can be confusing.